 - You paid good money for it.
-It doesn’t matter if you’ve had it for 1 or 20 years and it’s worn out or maybe never even used.
+It doesn’t matter if you’ve had it for 1 year or 20 years if it’s worn out, you don’t like it, or it’s not used.

 - You don’t need it anymore but you feel guilty putting it in the trash.
 Many things can be recycled but some things are just trash.

 Maybe you bought a piece of clothing that didn’t fit right or the color turned out bad.
 You never got around to returning it so you feel guilty about wasting money.
 But you keep it anyway to remind you of your mistake.
 You don’t deserve to punish yourself this way.

 Maybe you received a gift from someone but you never liked it or it didn’t fit with your decor.
 Yet you keep it because you don’t want to hurt the person’s feelings.
 But what about your feelings?
 Are they less important than the other person’s feelings?